All parking lot signage supersedes the campus parking map. Always observe signage at lots even if they differ slightly over the parking map.

 Students living outside an established perimeter around the University are eligible to park on campus.
 See the map at the University Police Dept. for a detailed perimeter.

 Resident hall students with 60 or more credit hours can register a vehicle and park in the First Street (Green) Lot.
 Students with less than 60 credits can register a vehicle and park in the Blue Lot.
-There is a parking fee of $75.00 per semester for each lot.
+There is a parking fee of $40.00 per semester for each lot.
+Overnight visitors on lower campus will need to obtain a virtual pass at BUPD and will be able to park in the Green lot overnight.

 Students residing in University Apartment complexes can register a vehicle and park in designated spaces located near each apartment complex.
-These lots require a parking fee of $75.00 per semester.
-There are to be no overnight visitors in the dorm buildings and therefore no overnight passes for such visitors.
+These lots require a parking fee of $40.00 per semester.
+Overnight visitors at University Apartments on upper campus will need to obtain a visitor pass at the JKA Community Building

 If you're a visitor to campus, you must obtain a visitor's parking hangtag and display it in your vehicle.
 Visitors may park in any legally lined area on campus.
 Permits can be obtained in the following buildings: Carver Hall and the University Police.